 The FIU Clinical Science Program in Child and Adolescent Psychology enrolled its first cohort of students in Fall 2010.
 We became a member of the Academy of Psychological Clinical Science in 2014.
-We have been developing our program with APA and PCSAS accreditations in mind, and we submitted our self-study to the APA in June 2015, and were approved by the Commission on Accreditation authorized a site visit, scheduled for January 2016.
+We have been developing our program with APA and PCSAS accreditations in mind.
+We submitted our self-study to the APA in June 2015, and during preliminary review of our program, the Commission on Accreditation authorized a site visit, scheduled for January 2016.
 For further information on the program’s status you may contact: